Support

 Victim Support

 An independent charity dedicated to those who have been the victim of crime or other traumatic incidents, they are available to contact whether you have reported a crime or not.
-Further information is available on their website and their helpline can be accessed via 08 08 16 89 111.
+Further information is available on their website or through their live chat service.
+Their helpline can be accessed via 08 08 16 89 111 and they have access to multilingual interpreters if needed.
+You can contact them through RelayUK or in BSL using SignLive.

 Refuge

 Refuge are a specialist provider of domestic abuse support services in England and run the National Domestic Abuse Helpline, which is the gateway to accessing specialist support across the country.
-Live chat is available on their website, as well a webform you can fill out and be contacted at a safe time, the Helpline is available 24/7 on 0808 2000 247.
+Live chat is available on their website, as well as a webform you can fill out and be contacted at a safe time, the Helpline is available 24/7 on 0808 2000 247.
+You can contact the helpline in BSL using SignVideo.

 Men’s Advice Line